digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/advanced-topics/instrument-modeling/contingent-claims-on-ledger-vs-on-the-fly.rst

 On the other hand, if you need to quickly create a one-off instrument, the on ledger approach allows you to create the claims directly from a script, without first having to define a dedicated template.
-Also, if the :doc:`Contingent Claims <../../concepts/contingent-claims>` representation is actively used by both counterparties of the trade it could be useful to have it on ledger from a transparancy point of view.
-Similarly, if you need to explicitly keep the :doc:`Contingent Claims <../../concepts/contingent-claims>` representations of older versions of the instrument on the ledger, for example for auditing reasons, that would be achieved out of the box.
+Also, if the :doc:`Contingent Claims <../../../concepts/contingent-claims>` representation is actively used by both counterparties of the trade it could be useful to have it on ledger from a transparency point of view.
+Similarly, if you need to explicitly keep the :doc:`Contingent Claims <../../../concepts/contingent-claims>` representations of older versions of the instrument on the ledger, for example for auditing reasons, that would be achieved out of the box.